OSRSB/OsrsBot/README.md

 creation of Old School RuneScape.
 Sure, games evolve, but when you have a plugin that tells you exactly where to click during a quest then your claims to taking steps to prevent or reduce the ease of botting are misplaced.
-Removing the deobfuscator months after it was publicly available and forked led to the creation of OpenOSRS which hosted all the even shadier net.runelite.client.plugins that even RuneLite didn't approve.
+Removing the deobfuscator months after it was publicly available and forked led to the creation of OpenOSRS which hosted all the even shadier plugins that even RuneLite didn't approve.

 ###### How RuneLite is used